GluuFederation/docs-ce-prod/3.1.1/source/admin-guide/saml/inbound-saml-passport.md

 # Inbound SAML using Passport.js
 ## Overivew

+Inbound SAML enables an organization to offer SAML authentication as a front door to their digital service.
+Inbound SAML is a common requirement for organizations that need to support the authentication requirements of large enterprise customers.

 The Gluu Server uses the [SAML IDP MultiAuthn interception script](https://github.com/GluuFederation/oxAuth/blob/evolveip/Server/integrations/idp/IdpMultiAuthnExternalAuthenticator.py) to enable inbound SAML single sign-on with Passport.js.

 Post-authentication, the script uses just-in-time provisioning to add users to the Gluu LDAP server if a local account does not already exist.
 In this way, the Gluu SAML and OpenID Connect providers can gather claims and maintain SSO as normal.